bhanitgaurav/bhanitgaurav/README.md

 - **Hilt, Koin**: Dependency injection is crucial in modern app development, and I have experience using Hilt and Koin for managing dependencies in Android apps.

 - **RiverPod, BloC**: Proficient in managing state in flutter apps, and I have experience using RiverPod and Bloc for managing states of the flutter apps.

+- **Firebase**: I have a strong background in working with Firebase, and I have experience in authentication, messaging, push notification, realtime and firestore databases.

 - **CI/CD**: I understand the importance of Continuous Integration and Continuous Deployment (CI/CD) in the development process and can help set up pipelines for your projects.